oracle/pgql-lang/pages/pgql-1.2-spec.md

 The `CASE` predicate returns an expression based on the evaluation of some given Boolean conditions.

-There are two types of `CASE` expressions: Simple Case and Searched Case.
+There are two types of `CASE` expressions: "simple case" and "searched case".

-The grammar is as follows:
+The syntax is:

 ```bash
 CaseExpression ::= <SimpleCase> | <SearchedCase>